dlsu-scomb/dlsu-scomb.github.io/events.md

 title: News & Events
 permalink: /events/
 ---
+<a id= "IWOMB20260106"><a/> <br>
+### [2026/01/06] SComB attends the IWOMB2026

+The International Workshopon Mathematical Biology was held from January 06 to 09, 2026, at Iloilo City, Philippines with the theme: "Spicing up research: a Taste of Mathematical Biology".
+SComB member Dr. Angelyn Lao assisted in the organization and preparation of the workshop and was re-elected as a board member in the event.
+The event was sponsored by CENSER.

 <a id="PAASE20251026"><a/> <br>
 ### [2025/10/26] Dr. Angelyn Lao presented at the 23rd CSIAM Annual Conference